memgraph/docs/docs/reference-guide/graph-algorithms.md

 ### Filtering by relationships type and direction

-You can filter relationships by type by defining the type after the list variable, and you decide the direction by changing the dash into an arrow:
+You can filter relationships by type by defining the type after the relationship list variable, and you decide the direction by adding or removing an arrow from the dash.

+In the following example, the algorithm will traverse only across `CloseTo` type of relationships:

 ```cypher
 MATCH path=(n {id: 0})-[relationships:CloseTo *WSHORTEST (r, n | n.total_USD)]->(m {id: 46})